The Bodhisattva Warrior: Transforming the World through the Six Paramitas [Online]

-with Marcia Henry-Fink & Marilyn Moore
+with Marcia Henry-Fink & Debra Dysart

-January 12 / 7:30 PM - February 9 / 9:30 PM
+January 19 / 7:00 PM - February 23 / 9:00 PM

 About the Teachers: Shastri Marcy Fink has been a student of Chögyam Trungpa Rinpoche and Sakyong Mipham Rinpoche since 1977.
 Trained in both the sciences and the arts, she has been a stress management consultant for Boeing, and has worked with a start-up company that uses biofeedback and mindfulness/awareness exercises as tools for dealing with stress.
 As a member of the Los Angeles Buddhist and Interfaith Councils she worked for many years with the diverse religious communities in Los Angeles.
 She is a senior teacher and former Director of Education at SMCLA and travels frequently to teach.

-Pricing Information and Generosity Policy: We are committed to making our programs and classes accessible to everyone, and we will not turn anyone away due to financial concerns.
+Pricing Information and Generosity Policy: We are committed to making our programs and classes accessible to everyone and will not turn anyone away due to financial concerns.
 If the Program Price is an obstacle for you, please decide what works for you and offer what you are able to pay.
 You do not need to apply for the Generosity Policy in advance, but if you have questions, please contact us.